IngenicsDigital/easy-release-automation/README.md

 Explore the [ERA Getting Started For End Users](doc/getting_started_end_user.md).
-This hands-on tutorial will guide you through releasing ERA and then applying it to your own Git repository project, all within approximately one hour.
+This hands-on tutorial will guide you through releasing ERA and then applying it to your own Git project, all within approximately one hour.

 ## What is ERA?

-- ERA has a `easy-release-automation` CLI entry point which utilizes a `release-config.yml` file.
+- ERA provides a `easy-release-automation` CLI entry point to release multiple repositories in your project.
-  - For an example, see [Release-Config Example](./era/release-config.yml).
-- Modifies, verifies, and tags the repositories defined in `release-config.yml`.
-- Executes customize actions via plugins specified in `release-config.yml`.
+- ERA configures the release process for modification, validation and tagging according to a lightweight `release-config.yml` (see [Release-Config Example](./era/release-config.yml)).
-- Provides flexibility for various use cases in automating the release process.
+- During the release process:
-- Requires two branches per repository (customized via `release-config.yml`):
-  - Default branch names: `main` and `stable`.
+  - ERA offers repository validation steps before a repository is tagged.
+  - ERA offers repository modification steps before and after a repository is tagged.
+  - ERA tags the repositories.
+  - ERA pushes the updated and tagged branches to the remote repository.
+- ERA offers an existing set of versatile modification and validation plugins.
+- ERA offers customization by enabling you to create your own modification and validation plugins to meet specific requirements.

 ERA automatically generates the following **three commit messages for each repository during the release process**: